-A condition variable is a rendez-vous point where observers interested in the state of a shared resource can wait for some condition to be verified; complementary, others can notify waiting thread that the condition in question is now verified.
+A condition variable is a rendez-vous point where observers interested in the state of a shared resource can wait for some condition to be verified; complementary, others can notify waiting threads that the condition in question is verified.

-The following operations can be performed on condition variables:

-- wait block until a notification arrives signal send a notification - condition variables are always used in conjunction with mutex to guarantee mutual exclusion on the shared resource - condition variables are stateless - i.e. if no thread is waiting when a notification happens, the notification is lost pthread\cond\t mtx = PTHREAD\COND\INITIALIZER;
+The following operations can be performed on condition variables: wait block until a notification arrives signal send a notification condition variables are always used in conjunction with mutex to guarantee mutual exclusion on the shared resource condition variables are stateless i.e. if no thread is waiting when a notification happens, the notification is lost